 Cybex offers some well-featured booster seats — the Solution Q2-Fix, Solution M-Fix, and Solution X-Fix.
-Though each of these boosters have a similar name, they each have features that set them apart.
+Though the boosters all have similar names, they each have features that set them apart.
 Today, we’ll take a look at the M-Fix, which is the midpoint of Cybex’s booster seat offerings.

 CSFTL Quick Stats